Florestano Di Fausto: Works in Italy and Albania

 In the same period, he was active also in Albania (at that time practically an Italian protectorate), where he replaced Armando Brasini.
 There he designed the new city plan for Tirana, with the city center and the monumental department buildings around Skanderbeg Square, in Neo-Renaissance style with articulate angular solutions and giant order fascias (1932).
-In the same years he designed also the royal palace of Durrës (1928–30), with a central tower and two wings, and the royal villa at Scutari (1928), both works being commissioned by King Zog I.
+In the same years he designed also the Royal Villa of Durrës (1928–30), with a central tower and two wings, and the royal villa at Scutari (1928), both works being commissioned by King Zog I.